seb-kirkpatrick/MLSProjects/README.md

 ### Key Features:
 - Use of player event data to identify attacking attributes
-- Identification of key metrics such as shots, dribbles, key passes, and more
+- Identification of key metrics and player percentiles